x1ao4/chinese-localization-for-plex/README.md

 - Ensure you provide the correct Plex server address and the correct [X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
 - If the script cannot connect to the Plex server, check your network connection and make sure the server is accessible.
 - Run the script using the X-Plex-Token of a server administrator account to ensure you have sufficient permissions on the Plex server.

-## Known Issues
-Some pure digital or pure English media titles will be updated repeatedly every time you run a script.

 ## Credits
 This script is based on the original work of [plex_localization_zhcn](https://github.com/sqkkyzx/plex_localization_zhcn).
 I added support for collection titles based on [plexpy](https://github.com/anooki-c/plexpy).
 Thanks to contributions from [timmy0209](https://github.com/timmy0209)、[sqkkyzx](https://github.com/sqkkyzx)、[anooki-c](https://github.com/anooki-c).